Poincare/Panthera/TASK.md

-Figure ou the hadoop configuration needed in order to test out the data caching system
+Figure out the hadoop configuration needed in order to test out the data caching system